News & Insights

 Find out if you have an active warrant

-If you have been arrested, the first thing you should do is find out if you have an active warrant.
+If you have been arrested, you should first find out if you have an active warrant.
 An active warrant is a warrant that has been issued for your arrest and is still valid.
 You can check for active warrants online or at the Osceola County Sheriff’s Office.

-If you have an active warrant, you will need to turn yourself in to the Osceola County Jail.
-You will be booked into the jail and will likely be held there until your court date.
+You must turn yourself into the Osceola County Jail if you have an active warrant.
+You will be booked into the jail and will likely be held until your court date.

 Determine which court has jurisdiction over your case